 You are not required to have a million pieces of medical evidence, but you do want at least one with outcomes showing an impairment.
-One or more of the following tests may help establish a Medically Determined Impairment:
+For Chronic Fatigue Syndrome, one or more of the following tests may help establish a Medically Determined Impairment:

 - An abnormal magnetic resonance imaging (MRI) brain scan (Note: Some people get other types of brain scans: QEEG or SPECT or PET scans)

 - Neurally mediated hypotension – through Tilt Table testing.

 - Neurally mediated hypotension – through other forms of testing.
 (Note: the ruling does not specify what this means.
 One possible test could be a NASA lean test)